omidarmat/onLearn/react.md

 }
 ```

-> Note that we have not made any of the input elements of this form a controlled element.
+> Note that we have not made any of the input elements of this form a **controlled element**.
 We don't have a state variable for any of them.
 This will be handled using the React Hook Form library.

 And we want to display this form at the bottom of our cabins table.